mruks/BanbotsBot/README.md

-# BanbotsBot
+## BanbotsBot
-Bans bots from a given list
+Bans bots from the banlist.txt file

+# Description of use
-## AutoIT text entry script that bans bots from a text file.
+Simple bot that bans bots based on a textfile with identified bot accounts.

-Simple bot that bans bots based on a textfile with identified bot accounts, You can even run it before stream to make sure that you have the latest ban list (if you trust the list below)
+You can even run it before stream to make sure that you have the latest ban list (if you trust the list below)

 ## Instructions: